A historic view: How did COVID-19 revolutionise the way we deliver library training?

 by Clare Brown on August 21, 2023

 One day we might need some historical context - this was first published in May 2020.
 At one point in time, we had to rapidly rethink the way we delivered library and information induction training.
 An online panel discussion hosted by City Legal Information Professionals (CLIG) investigated how library services were handling the challenges posed by COVID-19.

 Library and information service inductions for trainees and new starters vary from firm to firm.
 It depends on the organisation's size and specialism, the number of library and information staff, etc. But regardless of differences, information staff are under pressure to ensure that trainees and other new starters get up to speed quickly.

-I’ve never been a fan of the large formal lecture, with endless PowerPoint slides because effective learning requires active participation.
+I’ve never been a fan of the large formal lecture, with endless PowerPoint slides because effective learning requires active participation - in my view.
 Start thinking creatively!
 Generate some new ideas by involving everyone; Learning and Development teams, HR and IT departments will all be able to contribute something.

 In a previous post I did touch upon online library inductions for newly recruited remote workers, and I stated that training delivered via video conferencing was effective and well received.
 Most people want to get comfortable with the resources available to them, and there should be no difference in how they access library services just because they are not physically in the office.